George F. Cotterill: Politics

 Gold Rush money had turned Seattle into a wide open city: brothels and casinos flourished, as did concomitant corruption.
-Cotterill had been a Republican, but in 1900 he supported populist Democrat William Jennings Bryan for President and ran for mayor of Seattle, nominally as a nonpartisan, but effectively as a Democrat.
+Cotterill had been a Republican, but in 1900 he supported populist Democrat William Jennings Bryan for president and ran for mayor of Seattle, nominally as a nonpartisan, but effectively as a Democrat.
 It was not the Democrats' year, and Cotterill lost (as he would also lose a Congressional race two years later).
 He resigned his city job and resumed private practice.

 In 1906, he finally achieved electoral success as one of only three Democrats elected to the Washington State Senate, which then had 42 members.
 Crossing the aisle, he became the leader of progressive Republicans, and successfully built support for the direct primary law of 1907.
 As a legislator, he also backed the Lake Washington Ship Canal and helped preserve shorelines for the University of Washington and for city parks.
-He backed local option as a step toward the prohibition of alcohol and drafted an amendment to the state constitution that granted women the right to vote in 1910, a decade ahead of the country at large.
-He was also instrumental in passing the law that allowed formation of port districts.
+He backed local option as a step toward the prohibition of alcohol and was also instrumental in passing the law that allowed formation of port districts.
 The workman's compensation law he helped to write became a national model.

+Cotterill and Emma Smith DeVoe drafted a subtle amendment to re-enact women's suffrage in Washington, and their bill passed in 1909.
+The women's suffrage movement campaigned across the state for voters to approve it, and in 1910 women again achieved the right to vote in Washington.
+The U.S. did not grant women the right to vote until the 19th amendment passed in 1920.

 Cotterill was the Democratic candidate for the United States Senate in 1908 and 1910, but lost both races.